dokku/dokku/docs/configuration/nginx.md

 {{ .SSL_SERVER_NAME }}              List of SSL VHOSTS
 ```

-> NOTE: Application config variables are available for use in custom templates.
+> Note: Application config variables are available for use in custom templates.
 To do so, use the form of `{{ var "FOO" }}` to access a variable named `FOO`.

 ### Example HTTP to HTTPS Custom Template